and How it Can Help Your B2B Business Grow

 Review results and suggest changes to segmentation and optimization.

 The Four Types of Price Optimizations

 A pricing AI solution can help you optimize pricing in four different ways.

 1. Single Product Pricing

 Single Product Pricing calculates Demand Curves for every product in the market.
 The Demand Curve is the forecasted quantity sold at every price point.
 These forecasts can be used to set prices that meet revenue targets as well as set optimal promotional discounts.
-They can help you maximize the profit of an entire category by changing the price of a single item.
+What's more, they can help you maximize the profit of an entire category by changing the price of a single item.

 2. Reaction Pricing

 Reaction Pricing predicts the best response to a competitor’s discount.
 Typically, matching pricing in this scenario is rarely the best response.
-Competitors are different, and matching them is more likely to result in cannibalizing sales from existing customers who might be considering more expensive items.
+Competitors are different, and matching them is more likely to result in eating away sales from existing customers who might be considering more expensive items.